rahul8879/sql_chat_bot_rbyte/README.md

-# Azure SQL LangGraph Agent
+# Azure SQL  Agent

-Agent that converts natural language to T‑SQL for Azure SQL Database (or Fabric SQL endpoints) using LangGraph/LangChain and Azure OpenAI.
+Agent that converts natural language to SQL for Azure SQL Database (or Fabric SQL endpoints) using LangGraph/LangChain/MAF and Azure OpenAI.
 Includes a FastAPI wrapper, notebook for experimentation, and Azure Monitor logging.

 ## Project layout
 - `azure_sql_agent/`